iluxonchik/sirs-project-server/docs/notes/notes.md

 * easily configurable through `settings.py`
 * `run.py` starts up the server
+* throughout all the application, crypto random generators are used (Python's `os.urnandom()`)

 # User Managment

 * sqlite3 stores user/password combination
 * protection agaisnt SQL injections, by using `?` placeholders and passing the values to `execute()`

+## Token Managment

+* each `User` instance has an associated token manager
+* if a token or the private key gets compromised, simply regenerate the key that encrypts the token (*i.e.* set token manager attr in `User` to a new instance or call TokenManager.generate_new())
+* tokens are encrypted with AES-256 in CBC mode with an iv of 128bit.
+* tokens have guarantee of integrity (provided by [Cryptography](https://cryptography.io/en/latest/hazmat/primitives/symmetric-encryption/))
+* token blacklist can be easily implemented by adding a list to the TokenManger class